-- >> The inclusion of WPS in high level Government of Ireland strategic documents incising the Programme for Partnership Government, and embedding within Department of Foreign Affairs and Trade strategic and business plans. - >> The extent and effectiveness of international advocacy, including steering significant resolutions through the UN General Assembly and working with others to ensure coherence of WPS, women's empowerment and gender equality across international policies and instruments. - Increased representation and participation of women in decision making at senior levels in the diplomatic service and in policing. - >> Convening a regional workshop bringing together EU, NATO and UN Gender Advisors for the first time to explore similarities and differences and develop common understanding, language and action to strengthen peacekeeping missions. - Solution of the provided additional addit - >> A cross-cutting conflict and fragility team in DFAT that periodically brings people together to share information, identify common priorities and shepherd applications to a Stability Fund which now includes gender and WPS criteria. - Sharing lessons on WPS from the conflict in Northern Ireland.
+- >>> The inclusion of WPS in high level Government of Ireland strategic documents incising the Programme for Partnership Government, and embedding within Department of Foreign Affairs and Trade strategic and business plans. - >>> The extent and effectiveness of international advocacy, including steering significant resolutions through the UN General Assembly and working with others to ensure coherence of WPS, women's empowerment and gender equality across international policies and instruments. - >> Increased representation and participation of women in decision making at senior levels in the diplomatic service and in policing. - >>> Convening a regional workshop bringing together EU, NATO and UN Gender Advisors for the first time to explore similarities and differences and develop common understanding, language and action to strengthen peacekeeping missions. - " Advocacy on women's empowerment and agency in disarmament and non-proliferation, and securing an increase in women's participation at the UN General Assembly's First Committee (the Disarmament and International Security Committee). - >> A cross-cutting conflict and fragility team in DFAT that periodically brings people together to share information, identify common priorities and shepherd applications to a Stability Fund which now includes gender and WPS criteria. - >> Sharing lessons on WPS from the conflict in Northern Ireland.

-2 'Whole-of-government' means across government.
+&lt;sup>2 'Whole-of-government' means across government.